wujipu0/shakespeare/README.md

 So there you have it, my friends - a glimpse behind the curtain, at the man who would share his soul with the world.
 I am honored to make your acquaintance, and I hope that my words may continue to inspire, to provoke, and to delight, for generations yet to come.

+# Design Notes

+* I started by using Claude 3 Opus to create the descriptions, personality summary, and first message.
+See [bootstrap.md](bootstrap.md) for details.
+* I chatted with the new Shakespare bot about a paper titled "Evidence of human-level bond established with a digital conversational agent: An observational study", then asked the new Shakespeare bot to describe himself in his own words.
+It came up with a Shakespearean sonnet as an LLM prompt.
+See [Shakespeare_-_2024-4-4_@18h_57m_24s_937ms.md](Shakespeare_-_2024-4-4_@18h_57m_24s_937ms.md) for details.
+* I updated the bot with its own description, then asked it to describe its own appearance as a prompt for StableDiffusionXL.
+See [Shakespeare_-_2024-4-11@21h32m06s.md](Shakespeare_-_2024-4-11@21h32m06s.md) for details.

 ---